About the Position

 Site leaders make alternative breaks possible - they develop projects with community partners, build a strong, effective team, prepare their participants with knowledge and skills to use in the community, and guide reflection and critical thinking during the alternative break and as participants integrate the experience into their lives.
 Site leaders work in pairs, and build collective action with their team and those in their host community.

 The experience is intensive, but immensely gratifying.
 Site leaders prepare for the experience through a required retreat and class facilitated by Branch Out’s Education Coordinators and staff.
-This class is currently in the process of applying for approval as a one-credit course, and is scheduled for Wednesdays from 5 to 6:20 pm.
-Please note this time when arranging your schedule, as full participation in it is a required part of the position.
+This class is currently in the process of being scheduled for the Fall Semester.
+Updates about the timing of the class will be posted shortly.
+Please keep in mind that this course is required for all site leaders, regardless of experience.

 - Commitment to community engagement, Branch Out mission, vision, and values